firepear/petrel/README.md

     ------------------------------------
     HMAC              44 bytes, optional

-There is no need for wire messages to specify whether HMAC is included or not, as that is negotiated between the client and server at connection time.
+There is no need for messages to specify whether HMAC is included or not, as that is set between the client and server at connection time.